joelnewcomer/eurokera/wp-content/plugins/wp-rollback/readme.txt

 = Can this plugin be translated? =

 Yes!
 All strings are internationalized and ready to be translated.
 Simply use the languages/wp-rollback.pot file and your favorite translation tool.
 Once finished, please reach out to us on the WordPress.org forums or better yet, submit a pull request on the [Github Repo](https://github.com/impress-org/wp-rollback/).

-= Did this plugin with WordCamp Orange County's Plugin-Palooza? =

-Heck yes it did!
-The Impress.org team took home the gold.

 == Screenshots ==